 Fresh finds: Aside from their crisp apples, the team from Three Springs Fruit Farm in Southern Pennsylvania brings a bevy of scratch-made pantry products such as ginger apple juice and pear-vanilla jam.
 Also, be on the lookout for Bees by the Bay—an Essex-based maker that highlights its signature honey straws in flavors like orange blossom, grape, cherry, and blueberry.
 800 Kenilworth Drive, Towson, Tuesdays through November 3:30-6:30 p.m.

-This summer spectacle under the JFX has some special festivities planned in celebration of its 40th anniversary this year.
-Of course, more than 100 vendors will be on hand for grazing, but the event is also debuting unique attractions (think cooking tutorials, barbecue contests, oyster shucking demonstrations, and story time for kids) on the first Sunday of every month.
+This seasonal spectacle under the JFX will feature more than 100 vendors for grazing, and, like last year, will have unique attractions (think cooking tutorials, barbecue contests, oyster shucking demonstrations, and story time for kids) on the first Sunday of every month.
 In between perusing produce and mingling with makers, indulge in bites from the likes of Migue’s Magnificent Mini Donuts, Dooby’s, and Blacksauce Kitchen.

-Fresh finds: Though the boys behind Ekiben are hardly farmers’ market newbies, they will be setting up shop under the JFX for the first time this season.
-Other new noshes on display will include veggies from Bacarella Farms, sweet treats from La Bohemia Bakery, pita wraps from Greek on the Street, and produce from Reisterstown’s Rastafarmi, and spirits from Baltimore Whiskey Company.
+Fresh finds: Though the boys behind Ekiben are hardly farmers’ market newbies, they will be setting up shop under the JFX this season.
+Other new noshes on display will include veggies from Bacarella Farms, sweet treats from La Bohemia Bakery, cold-pressed juices from Gundalow, and produce from Reisterstown’s Rastafarmi, and spirits from Baltimore Whiskey Company.
 Underneath the Jones Falls Expressway between Holliday and Saratoga streets, Sundays through December from 7 a.m. to 12 p.m.

 Ditch the brown bag and get some fresh air during lunch at this Thursday-afternoon market downtown.
 Downtown Partnership is bringing back its annual pop-up event that transforms Pratt and Light Plaza into an oasis of eats including baked goods, fruits and veggies, pressed juices, and prepared foods.
 Get your fix of fresh produce while sampling eats from Dundalk Dan’s Awesome Beef Jerkey, Dizzy Cow Pizza, and Neopol Smokery.